nickjj/docker-rails-example/README.md

 (thanks to volumes) into your code repo and now you can commit those files to version control like usual.

+Alternatively for updating your gems based on specific version ranges defined in your `Gemfile` you can run `./run bundle:update` which will install the latest versions of your gems and then write out a new lock file.

 You can check out the `run` file to see what these commands do in more detail.

 #### In CI: